International House, University of Wollongong

-International House was the oldest residential college of the University of Wollongong, and is an affiliate of the 16 International Houses Worldwide.
+International House is the oldest residential college of the University of Wollongong, and is an affiliate of the 16 International Houses Worldwide.
 The establishment is now known as iHouse and provides accommodation to approximately 222 students who are attending the University of Wollongong.

 History

 International House was formerly a YMCA Hostel, established in 1966.
 It was enlarged between 1970 and 1975 and became a residential college of the then Wollongong University College.
 It was formally opened on Friday, 8 August 1975 by the then Governor General of the Commonwealth of Australia, the Rt Hon Sir John Kerr, AC, KCMG, KStJ, QC.

-In 1980 the YMCA sold it to the University of Wollongong and it became the university’s first hall of residence.
+In 1980 the YMCA sold it to the University of Wollongong and it became the university's first hall of residence.
 Liz Hilton was appointed as Deputy Warden Secretary Manager and lived on site in a small flat located at the residence.
 In 1983 she became the manager and lived and worked there until 1987.
 During her tenure there were two tragic accidents which had a profound impact on the community: an American student became a paraplegic in a car accident; and three students from New Jersey, USA, were killed in a minibus accident in Gympie, NSW.

 After the departure of Liz Hilton, from 1987 to 1990 all three of the university's residences (International House, Weerona College and Kooloobong) were centrally managed from International House after Cynthia Halloran was appointed Head of Halls of Residence in 1986.

 However, in 1990 Weerona College became an independently administered residence.
 Following a review of the halls of residence in 2002, further changes to the operations of the colleges occurred, with greater centralisation of administrative functions.

 Cynthia Halloran left International House at the end of 2002, after 16 years living and working there with her family.
-Her husband, Tom Halloran, held the title of 'Academic Dean' whilst she was the head.
+Her husband, Tom Halloran, held the title of 'Academic Dean' while she was the head.